fxlib/envopts/README.md

 ## backlog

+- [ ] Write some more documentation to get the point of this project across.
+Tell about features:
+  - Comment handling
+  - EnvDefautl handling
+- [ ] We could read the 'required' tag and error when calling ApplyOptions when this is not provided.
+But it would required to return an extra `err` value and required options should be passed as separate arguments anyway.
+- [ ] Figure out if we need to take care of nested structs of env options
+- [ ] Instead of depending on `goimport` being present to clean up unused or used imports it would be nice if we could do everything from our own binary
 - [x] Add comments to the generated code so developers that read it can follow what is happening.
 Also for godoc
-- [ ] Write some more documentation to get the point of this project across
 - [x] Clean up the codebase, proper error handing in walking
 - [x] Write proper unit tests instead of lazy smoke tests that call the Go command
-- [ ] We could read the 'required' tag and error when calling ApplyOptions when this is not provided.
-But it would required to return an extra `err` value and required options should be passed as separate arguments anyway.
-- [ ] Figure out how to take care of nested structs option parsing
-- [ ] Instead of depending on `goimport` being present to clean up unused or used imports it would be nice if we could do everything from our own binary